Diamine Ghost

 And on that note, where’s my Spooktober: Haunted Edition calendar, Diamine?

-Written in a Leuchtturm1917 notebook with a Franklin-Christoph Model 45 “Ghost” (fine)
+Written in a Leuchtturm1917 notebook (cursive) and an Endless Storyboard notebook ((print) with a Franklin-Christoph Model 45 “Ghost” (medium)

 More images/info: